Porto-North-Portugal.com

 Interpretation and Promotion centre Ponte de Lima

-The historic centre of Ponte de Lima – The medieval quarter of Ponte de Lima may be small, but it is delightful.
-There is the gothic Igreja Matriz, the ancient town walls and the charming Largo de Camões plaza.
+The historic centre of Ponte de Lima – Wander through the beautifully preserved medieval heart of Ponte de Lima.
+Discover the imposing Gothic Igreja Matriz, remnants of the ancient town walls, and the Largo de Camões, the town's charming central plaza.

 Igreja Matriz Ponte de Lima